 The American Academy of Orthopedic Surgeons (AAOS) recommends frequent medical checkups for a baby with Erb’s palsy to determine if the nerves are healing.
 It may take up to two years for symptoms to lessen.
 The AAOS also states that daily physical therapy is the basis of Erb’s palsy treatment.

 Erb’s Palsy Diagnostic Tests

-If your doctor suspects Erb’s palsy, he or she will run a series of Erb’s palsy tests to confirm a diagnosis.
-Erb’s palsy tests can help determine the extent of the baby’s injury and his or her chances for recovery.
+If your doctor suspects Erb’s palsy, they will run a series of tests to confirm a diagnosis.
+These tests can help determine the extent of the baby’s injury and their chances for recovery.

 - Nerve conduction tests (NCV/EMG)

-X-rays and MRIs are used to learn whether there is any damage to the bones and joints of the neck and shoulder.
+X-rays and MRIs are imaging tests used to determine whether there is any damage to the bones and joints of the neck and shoulder.
 NCVs and EMGs can determine if there are any nerve signals present in the neck and shoulder area.

-Fortunately, most cases of Erb’s palsy are mild and will not result in lifelong disability.
-Regardless of what the Erb’s palsy tests reveal, therapeutic treatment is crucial in speeding up recovery.
+Regardless of what the Erb’s palsy diagnostic tests reveal, therapeutic treatment is crucial in speeding up recovery.

 Treatment for Erb’s palsy varies based on the severity of the condition.
 Fortunately, children diagnosed with the condition have a great chance of complete recovery.

 The majority of children with Erb’s palsy will regain complete control of their arm through physical therapy.
 Only a small percentage of these children will require surgery, and an even smaller percentage will have lifelong symptoms.